-6 Touch the [Keyboard] menu at the left side of the screen to turn it off.
+- 6 Touch the [Keyboard] menu at the left side of the screen to turn it off. - 7 Play the keyboard.

 The notes you play with your left hand sound the Piano Part (Part 1), while the notes you play with your right hand sound the different Part (Part 2) you have selected.